CODARcode/ChimbukoVisualization/README.md

 ### Rest APIs Supported

 The visualization server accepts `POST` method requests to `localhost:5000/events` with data in the `json` header.
-Please send following requests in the following order.
+Please send the following requests in the following order.

 - Reset/initialize the server: